In this article, we’ll see how to implement a WebSocket server using Node.js.

 200 if there were no problems).
 It also provides a brief “reason” text description explaining the status code.

-Key-value header pairs appear next, followed by the actual data that was requested (unless the status code indicated that the request was unable to be fulfilled for some reason).
+Key-value header pairs appear next, followed by the actual data that was requested (unless the status code indicating that the request was unable to be fulfilled for some reason).

 HTTP/1.1 200 OK